IBMStreams/streamsx.waterConservation.starterKit/README.md

 ## Getting Started

+# March 2019: Temporarily unavailable

+## Due to changes in the IBM Cloud platform API and services, attempts to deploy this application will not be successful.
+But you can still create the services you need to develop with Streams and IoT devices by [following the steps on Streamsdev](https://developer.ibm.com/streamsdev/docs/setup-instructions-connecting-edgent-streams-applications-watson-iot-platform/).

 To try out this starter kit:

 1. Deploy the centralized analyltics application onto Bluemix, following the instructions below.